Double Exposure (comedy series)

 Double Exposure was a Canadian radio and television comedy series which satirized contemporary Canadian politics.
-The show starred the married couple of Linda Cullen (born 1958) and Bob Robertson (1945-2017), and focused primarily on the stars' voice impersonations of Canadian political and cultural figures.
-In addition CBC staff announcer Bob Sharples provided the introductions and conclusions to Double Exposure shows and provided narraration for many Double Exposure skits.
+The show starred the married couple of Linda Cullen (born 1958) and Bob Robertson (1945–2017), and focused primarily on the stars' voice impersonations of Canadian political and cultural figures.
+In addition CBC staff announcer Bob Sharples provided the introductions and conclusions to Double Exposure shows and provided narration for many Double Exposure skits.

-It played on CBC Radio (now known as CBC Radio One) at 11:33 on Saturday mornings, and on CBC Stereo (now known as CBC Music) Saturday evenings at 6:32 (one half-hour later in Newfoundland).
-Unlike many previous CBC radio comedies, such as The Royal Canadian Air Farce or Frantic Times, the show would be recorded wholly in a studio without a live audience.
+It played on CBC Radio (now known as CBC Radio One) at 11:33 on Saturday mornings and on CBC Stereo (now known as CBC Music) on Saturday evenings at 6:32 (one half-hour later in Newfoundland).
+Unlike many previous CBC radio comedies, such as The Royal Canadian Air Force or Frantic Times, the show would be recorded wholly in a studio without a live audience.
 The duo made the jump to television with an initial satirical special in 1994, and became a television series in 1997.

 Radio show

 The radio version of the show ran from 1986 to 1997 on CBC Radio.
 Prior to the launch of their own show, Robertson and Cullen were known as regular contributors of comedic sketches to Jack Farr's The Radio Show.

 It satirized contemporary Canadian politicians such as Brian Mulroney, Joe Clark, Preston Manning, Barbara McDougall, Bill Vander Zalm and others, as well as international figures such as Margaret Thatcher.
 Robertson specialized in such impersonations as Bill Clinton, Ross Perot, John Major, and Queen Elizabeth, and Cullen could do imitations of Sandie Rinaldo, Princess Diana, Julia Child and Sister Wendy, among others.

 Typical sketches on the radio show would include over-the-top impersonations of Brian Tobin rescuing frozen turbot from the dinner plate, or Preston Manning "ee-lim-inating" everything possible.
-Broadcaster Adrienne Clarkson was mocked by a dead-on parody of her precise diction and haughty demeanour with the recurring catchphrase "I'm Adrienne Clarkson, and you're not", derived from Chevy Chase's early Saturday Night Live refrain.
+Broadcaster Adrienne Clarkson was mocked by a parody of her diction and demeanour with the recurring catchphrase "I'm Adrienne Clarkson, and you're not", derived from Chevy Chase's early Saturday Night Live refrain.
 (Clarkson subsequently became Governor General of Canada near the end of Double Exposure's television run.)

 In 1994 the show was named the best weekly network program on CBC Radio and Stereo.
 They also occasionally did special radio shows targeting specific Canadian political events, such as the 2000 Canadian federal election.
 They also won an ACTRA Award for best comedy, and were the highest-rated radio comedy program of the time.